Wednesday Argentine Tango Classes in Denver

 Wednesdays: Denver Turnverein, 1570 N Clarkson

-Thanks to everyone who has followed the class through our progressive Tango Curriculum.
-Below I’ll provide an extensive summary of the material we covered, and note that we will repeat the curriculum next year with monthly topics.
+Welcome to new dancers, and thanks to all the past students who have followed the class through our progressive Tango Curriculum.
+Below I provide a summary of the material we cover.

 See the Rick McGarrey's Tango and Chaos website for extensive discussions regarding Milonguero Style tango, and the traditions of Argentine Tango in the Milongas of Buenos Aires.